 A: Oils and acrylics are ‘body’ paints so unlike water media paints they are designed to be used thick and rich in texture.
-Diluting them with solvent (oils) and water (acrylics) will make the colors dull and the paint film weak and unstable.
+Diluting them with solvent (oils) and water (acrylics), more than about 20%, will make the colors dull and the paint film weak and unstable.

 Q: Is a mixture of linseed oil and solvent a good medium to mix with oil paints?

-A: No, modern oil paints already have too much oil in them and tend to yellow and wrinkle with age, adding more oil compounds this problem.
-Traditionally, oil paint was made of a mixture of drying oil and resin.
-Use a good quality alkyd resin medium instead to mix with your paint.
+A: No, good quality oil paints already the right amount of oil in them.
+Oil tends to yellow and wrinkle with age, adding more oil compounds this problem.
+Use a small amount of good quality alkyd resin medium instead to mix with your paint.